IvchenkoIO/pointcloud-to-surface-models/README.md

 .venv\Scripts\Activate.ps1
 python -m pip install --upgrade pip
 ```
+> **Note:** If you get a PowerShell execution policy error, run:
+> ```powershell
+> Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
+> ```

 ### Install dependencies
 ```bash
 pip install numpy scipy matplotlib plyfile open3d pyvista
 ```

+⚠️ **Important path note (batch runner):**
+While you can just run the files directly (for example opening them in PyCharm IDE), we still recommend using virtual env in case you do not want to download dependencies globally

 ---